-In November 2021, the borrower emerged from bankruptcy and the court confirmed the amended and restated senior mortgage loan terms in the amount of \$184.9 million, an upsize which reflected accrued interest and fees, collapsed the prior preferred equity investment into the restated senior mortgage loan, and included certain other costs and expenses associated with bankruptcy.
+In November 2021, the borrower emerged from a bankruptcy process that included rebranding the hotel under Signia by Hilton and securing a \$25 million mezzanine loan from a third-party lender to support the re-opening, property improvement plans, certain operating expenses and all expenses associated with the bankruptcy process.
+The bankruptcy court confirmed the amended and restated senior mortgage loan terms in the amount of \$184.9 million, an upsize which reflected accrued interest and fees, collapsed our prior preferred equity investment into the restated senior mortgage loan, and included certain other costs and expenses associated with bankruptcy.
 The San Jose hotel reopened in April 2022.

-The San Jose Hotel Loan's property performance continues to improve compared to 2022 performance, but not without its challenges.
-Office attendance in the city of San Jose is among the lowest among major cities in the nation.
-In February 2023 we upsized the \$184.9 million loan by \$7.0 million to fund renovations of all guest rooms and to fund debt service shortfalls.
+In February 2023 we upsized the \$184.9 million loan by \$7.0 million to fund renovations of certain unrenovated guest rooms and to fund debt service shortfalls.
 In June 2023 we upsized the loan by an additional \$1.4 million to fund debt service.
-Subsequent to the second quarter of 2023, the mezzanine loan was upsized by \$4.3 million to address anticipated debt service shortfalls through the sale of the annex tower.
+During the third quarter of 2023, the third-party lender's mezzanine loan was upsized by \$4.3 million to address anticipated debt service shortfalls through the sale of the annex tower.